hadley/adv-r/Scoping.md

 The only environment that doesn't have a parent is emptyenv(), which is the eventual parent of every other environment.
 The most common environment is the global environment (globalenv()) which corresponds to the to your top-level workspace.
 The parent of the global environment is one of the packages you have loaded (the exact order will depend on which packages you have loaded in which order).
 The eventual parent will be the base environment, which is the environment of "base R" functionality, which has the empty environment as a parent.

+The search path.

 Apart from that, the environment hierarchy is created by function definition.
 When you create a function, `f`, in the global environment, the environment of the function `f` will have the global environment as a parent.
 If you create a function `g` inside `f`, then the environment of `g` will have the environment of `f` as a parent, and the global environment as a grandparent.

 <!-- Function to show all parents of an environment -->

+## Namespaces

+An additional layer of complication is needed for namespaces.
+These make it possible for packages to refer to specific functions in other packages, not the functions that you have defined in the global workspace.

+For example, take the simple `nrow` function:

+    nrow
+    # function (x)
+    # dim(x)[1L]

+What happens if we create out own dim method?
+Does `mtcars` break?

+    dim <- function(x) c(1, 1)
+    dim(mtcars)
+    nrow(mtcars)

+Suprisingly, it does not!
+That's because when `nrow` looks for an object called `dim`, it finds the function in the base package, not our function.

+## Manipulation environments and scoping

 ### Active bindings